thecoderace/alx-system_engineering-devops/README.md

 - LTS
 - SheBang

-In the 0x01-shell_permissions course, we covered the following topic and resource:
+In the [0x01-shell_permissions](./0x01-shell_permissions) course, we covered the following topic and resource:

 - Permissions

-In the 0x02-shell_redirections course, we covered the following topic and resource:
+In the [0x02-shell_redirections](./0x02-shell_redirections) course, we covered the following topic and resource:

 - Shell, I/O Redirection
 - Special Characters

+In the [0x03-shell_variables_expansions](./0x03-shell_variables_expansions) course, we covered the following topic and resource:

+- Expansions
+- Shell Arithmetic
+- Variables
+- Shell initialization files
+- The alias Command
+- Technical Writing

 ## Tools
 * Ubuntu 20.04 LTS